 Hawaii to quarantine all arrivals to the state for 14 days

-HONOLULU (AP) — Hawaii's governor has instituted a mandatory 14-day quarantine starting Thursday of all people traveling to the state as part of efforts to fight the spread of coronavirus, Hawaii News Now reported.
+HONOLULU (AP) — Hawaii's governor has instituted a mandatory 14-day self-quarantine starting Thursday of all people traveling to the state as part of efforts to fight the spread of coronavirus .

 The state announced 11 new cases of people with coronavirus, bringing Hawaii's total to 48, according to Hawaii News Now.
 Three of them are hospitalized.